ritvix23/Echo-Websocket-Server-Tornado/README.md

 ```
 localhost:8888/
 ```
-* Messages can ne sent/recieved through this web page to/from the server.
+* Messages can be sent/recieved through this web page to/from the server.